Bomb threats investigated at Brown, Columbia, Cornell

 In New York City, Columbia University police issued a campus-wide emergency alert after receiving bomb threats at university buildings at about 2:30 p.m.
 The university deemed the threats not credible shortly before 5 p.m.

-Brown University officials in Providence, Rhode Island, sent a text alert to students that said police were investigating “multiple buildings on campus involving a bomb threat.”
+Brown University officials in Providence, Rhode Island, sent a text alert to students that said police were investigating “multiple buildings on campus involving a bomb threat.
+Later in the evening, the university issued another alert before 6 p.m. that said students were safe to resume activity on campus.

 The threats came two days after a bomb threat at Yale University forced the evacuation of several buildings as well as nearby businesses in New Haven, Connecticut.
 Yale’s campus resumed normal activities Friday evening, roughly five hours after the call was received.